TanishaKr07/HolidayRecipesClassifier/README.md

 For this analysis, we examined the distribution of the proportion of desserts by calorie group.
 For this analysis, we categorized every recipe that had the median or high number of calories into the `'High'` group and the rest, the `'Low'` group.
 As the plot shows, the percentage of desserts is higher for the low calorie group than the high calorie group, although the difference is not that significant.

+<iframe
+  src="assets/dessert-proportion-by-cal-group.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ### Bivariate Analysis

 For this analysis, we compared the calorie distribvution of holiday desserts and non-desserts.
 Although both box plots look very similar from far away, when we hover over the box plot the values of each quartile, every quartile was higher for non-desserts except for the minimum value.
 Also looking at the spread of data points next to each box plot, there definitely seems to be more data points that are outliiers for non-desserts than desserts.

+<iframe
+  src="assets/boxplot-calories-dessert.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ### Interesting Aggregates

 For this section, we investigated the relationship between recipe type (homemade or not), calorie group, and two key variables: average calories and average rating.
-We grouped the dataset by the homemade status (True or False) and cal_group (Low, Medium, High, Very High), followed by creating a summary table that displays the mean calorie count and mean user rating for each subgroup.
+We grouped the dataset by the `'homemade'` status (True or False) and `'cal_group'` (Low, Medium, High, Very High), followed by creating a summary table that displays the mean calorie count and mean user rating for each subgroup.

 | homemade | cal_group | calories | avg_rating |
 |----------|-----------|----------|------------|